CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Preliminaries

-Time progresses in discrete logical units indexed as \(u = 0, 1, 2, \dots\).
+\textbf{Time.} Time progresses in discrete logical units indexed as \(u = 0, 1, 2, \dots\).
+Each participant has their own local clock.
 We assume that the maximum clock offset between any two parties is bounded, as any such offset can be absorbed into the network delay bound.